M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq117"></a>
 **(117) Can you help me restore my purchase?**

-Google håndterer alle køb, så som udvikler har jeg ringe kontrol over køb.
+Google manages all purchases, so as a developer I have little control over purchases.
 So, basically the only thing I can do, is give some advice:

 * Make sure you have an active, working internet connection
 * Make sure you are logged in with the right Google account and that there is nothing wrong with your Google account
-* Har du flere aktive Google-konti på din enhed, så sørg for at benytte den korrekte under installationen af FairEmail
+* Make sure you installed FairEmail via the right Google account if you configured multiple Google accounts on your device
-* Åbn Play Butik-appen, og vent mindst ét minut på at give den tid til at synkronisere med Google-serverne
+* Open the Play store app and wait at least a minute to give it time to synchronize with the Google servers
-* Åbn FairEmail, og gå til Pro-funktionssiden for at lade FairEmail tjekke købene
+* Open FairEmail and navigate to the pro features screen to let FairEmail check the purchases

 You can also try to clear the cache of the Play store app via the Android apps settings.
 Restarting the device might be necessary to let the Play store recognize the purchase correctly.